eikek/docspell/website/site/content/docs/webapp/uploading.md

 You could add more `-F file=@/path/to/your/file.pdf` to upload multiple files (note, the `@` is required by curl, so it knows that the following is a file).
+There is a [script provided](@/docs/tools/ds.md) that uses this to upload files from the command line.

 When files are uploaded to an source endpoint, the items resulting from this uploads are marked with the name of the source.
 So you know which source an item originated.
+There is also a counter incremented for each reqest.

 If files are uploaded using the web applications *Upload files* page, the source is implicitly set to `webapp`.
 If you also want to let